What Causes Depression?

 Chronic Diseases and Blood Sugar Regulation

 Medical issues like diabetes, celiac disease, insulin resistance and severe arthritis have been associated with an increased risk of depression.
 This could be because it’s difficult to cope with certain chronic medical conditions.
-Chronic conditions also can impact the nervous system and brain in a negative way.
+It’s also because chronic conditions can impact the nervous system and brain in a negative way.
+Poorly managed blood sugar in diabetics alters the nervous system and the mood.
+Inflammation from undiagnosed celiac disease and poorly managed arthritis impacts the brain and worsens anxiety and depression.
+Addressing your overall health is so important for your mental health.

 Poor Gut Health